-Pre- and post condition constraints, inherited from Behavior, are shown as with the keywords "precondition" and "postcondition", respectively.
+Pre- and post-condition constraints, inherited from Behavior, are shown as with the keywords "precondition" and "postcondition", respectively.
 These apply globally to all uses of the activity.
-See Figure 12.33 and Behavior in Common Behavior.
-Compare to local pre- and postconditions on Action.
+See Figure 12.33 and Behavior in Common Behavior; compare to local pre- and post-conditions on Action.

-(CompleteActivities) The keyword "singleExecution" is used for activities that execute as a single shared execution.
-Otherwise, each invocation executes in its space.
-See the notation sections of the various kinds of nodes and edges for more information.
+(CompleteActivities) The keyword "singleExecution" is used for activities that execute as a single shared execution; otherwise, each invocation executes in its space.
+See the notation sub clauses of the various kinds of nodes and edges for more information.